Andrew Shaffer: Fifty Shames of Earl Grey

 Shaffer wrote Fifty Shames of Earl Grey under the pen name "Fanny Merkin."
 Fifty Shames of Earl Grey is a parody of E. L. James' popular trilogy, Fifty Shades of Grey.
 Publishers Weekly suggested "The parody brings to life all of the arguments for and against 50 Shades, including the feminist concerns, portrayal of BDSM, roots in Twilight fan-fiction, and EL James's writing style."
 Fifty Shames of Earl Grey was a Goodreads choice 2012 semi-finalist.

 How to Survive a Sharknado and Other Unnatural Disasters

 In 2015, Shaffer's tie-in book to the Syfy channel's Sharknado series of films debuted on the New York Times Bestseller List.

 Ghosts from Our Past: Both Literally and Figuratively: The Study of the Paranormal

 Released on June 28, 2016, this Ghosts from Our Past is a tie-in book to Ghostbusters (2016).
-Shaffer is listed as a co-author even though the other two authors, Erin Gilbert and Abby L. Yates, are the fictional characters in the Ghostbusters film.
+Shaffer is listed as a co-author; the other two listed authors, Erin Gilbert and Abby L. Yates, are fictional characters in the Ghostbusters film.